Cerro Blanco (volcano): Eruption history

-A 22,700–20,900 years old tephra deposit in a lake of northwestern Argentina has been attributed to Cerro Blanco.
+Several tephra layers identified in various sites of northwestern Argentina may come from Cerro Blanco: The 54,000 years old "Tuff B"/"Cerro Paranilla"/VP ash (which may be a product of the Campo de la Piedra Pómez eruption), a 22,700–20,900 years old tephra deposit in a lake of northwestern Argentina and the 10,000 years old "El Paso"/V0 ash.
 The volcano appears to have erupted repeatedly during the Holocene.
 Explosive eruptions took place between 8,830 ± 60 and 5,480 ± 40 years before present and deposited tephra and ignimbrites south of Cerro Blanco.
 Two tephra deposits in the Calchaquí valley have been attributed to Cerro Blanco; one of these is probably linked to the 4.2 ka eruption.
 Sulfur oxide gases from recent activity at Cerro Blanco may have degraded rock paintings in the Salamanca cave, 70 km south of the volcano.

 4.2 ka eruption

 A large eruption occurred approximately 4,200 years ago.
 Block-and-ash flow deposits (classified as "CB_{1}") found around the caldera have been interpreted as indicating that a lava dome was erupted prior to the caldera collapse at Cerro Blanco, although it is not clear by how much this eruption predates the main eruption.
 Deposits from this lava dome-forming episode consist of blocks which sometimes exceed sizes of 1 m embedded within ash and lapilli.

 A vent opened up, presumably on the southwestern side of the future caldera, and generated a 27 km (17 mi)-high eruption column.
 Fissure vents may have opened as well.
 After an initial, unstable phase during which alternating layers of lapilli and volcanic ash (unit "CB_{2}1") fell out and covered the previous topography, a more steady column deposited thicker rhyolitic tephra layers (unit "CB_{2}2").
 At this time, a change in rock composition occurred, perhaps due to new magma entering the magma chamber.

 Windy conditions dispersed most of the tephra to the east-southeast, covering a surface of about 500000 km2 with about 170 km3 of tephra.
 The thickness of the tephra decreases eastwards away from Cerro Blanco and reaches a thickness of about 20 cm 370 km away from Cerro Blanco in Santiago del Estero.
 The tephra deposits in the Valles Calchaquies and Tafi del Valle area are known as mid-Holocene ash, Ash C, Buey Muerto ash, and V1 ash layer, and it has been found northeast of Antofagasta de la Sierra.
 The tephra from the 4.2 ka eruption has been used as a chronological marker in the region.
 Modelling suggests the tephra might have reached Brazil and Paraguay farther east.
 Close to the vent, tephra fallout was emplaced on the Cordillera de San Buenaventura.
 Some of the tephra deposits close to the caldera have been buried by sediments, or soil development has set in.
 Wind removed the volcanic ash, leaving block and lapilli sized pebbles that cover most of the deposits; in some places dunes have formed from pebbles.